Directional and contra-directional coupling in Huygens' metawaveguide microring resonators: Results and Discussions

-We chose the antenna periodicity, $P$ = 430 nm, to spectrally position the Huygens’ band in the 1550 nm telecommunication wavelength range and calculated the Bloch modes for a discrete set of wavevectors in normalized $k_{\mathrm{x}}$ ranging from 0.3 to 0.5 (2$\pi/a$).
+We chose the antenna periodicity, $P$ = 430 nm, to spectrally position the Huygens’ band near the 1550 nm telecommunication wavelength range and calculated the Bloch modes for a discrete set of normalized wavevectors, $k_{\mathrm{x}}$ ranging from 0.3 to 0.5 (2$\pi/P$).
 The chosen periodicity, $P$ of individual antennas with width, $w$ constitutes the duty cycle, $\delta$ = 0.73.
-Next, we calculated the field profiles of the Bloch modes ($|E|^{\mathrm{2}}$ from the middle of the $y$–$z$ cross-section of the antenna) of each branch at $k_{\mathrm{x}}$ = 0.425 and 1550 nm for the chosen periodicity, and launch the Bloch mode through the straight Huygens’ metawaveguide.
+Next, we calculated the field profiles of the Bloch modes ($|E|^{\mathrm{2}}$ from the middle of the $y$–$z$ cross-section of the antenna) of each branch at $k_{\mathrm{x}}$ = 0.414 around 1530 nm for the chosen periodicity, and launch the Bloch mode through the straight Huygens’ metawaveguide.
 We performed a multipolar decomposition analysis of the fields excited inside the individual antennas for the 1D metawaveguide periodic array.
-Multipole decomposition for the Huygens’ band revealed a good spectral overlap between ED and MD resonances, as required to fulfill the Kerker condition over a broadband (see Fig. S1 in Supporting Information Section I).
-The resonant properties of the coupled individual antennas are preserved in the array while the relative magnitudes of the electric and magnetic moments are locked across the Huygens band.
+As shown in Figure~\ref{fig:Figure1}(d), multipole decomposition for the Huygens’ band revealed a good spectral overlap between ED and MD resonances, as required to fulfill the Kerker condition over a broadband (also provided in Figure S2(b) in Supporting Information Section II).
+The resonant properties of the coupled individual antennas are preserved in the array while the relative magnitudes of the electric and magnetic moments are locked across the Huygens' band.
 The antennas in the array effectively act as coupled Huygens’ scatterers over a wide spectral range of $\sim$60 nm~\cite{sirmaci2023all}.